SHUR1K-N/DorkNinja-Google-Dork-Term-Generator/README.md

 ```
 The following strict search term is generated, and stored into the clipboard to be pasted into a Google Search bar:
 ```
-intext:"keyword" AND "more keywords" AND "some more keywords" AND "actually, here is an entire sentence to strict-match"
+intext:"keyword" AND "more keywords" AND "some more keywords"
 ```

-The basic Dorking operators "inurl:" and :ext:" can also be used with DorkNinja flawlessly:
+Additional basic Dorking operators "inurl:" and :ext:" can also be used with DorkNinja flawlessly:
 ```
 keyword
 ext:txt